necolas/react-native-web/README.md

 And uses a [styling strategy](docs/styling-strategy.md) that maps inline styles to single-purpose CSS rules.

-This proof of concept uses a ~3KB (gzipped) precomputed CSS bundle; a complete implementation is likely to produce a slightly larger CSS file and fewer inline styles.
+This proof of concept uses a CSS bundle (~3.7KB gzipped) of 300+ precomputed declarations.
+A more sophisticated implementation is likely to produce a slightly larger CSS file and fewer inline styles.

 ## Components